Diffusion of turbulence following both stable and unstable step stratification perturbations: Results

-Coming to the small scale anisotropy of the flow, we recall that it is properly represented by the higher moments of the first order longitudinal derivative of the velocity components \citep{sa97}.
-It is well known that HIT departs from Gaussianity at small scales, and in particular the longitudinal derivative skewness, $S(\partial u_i/\partial x_i) $, is nearly equal to $ -0.5\pm0.1$ with a small dependency on the Reynolds number \citep{sa97}.
-In previous work [\cite{tib08,prl11}], it has been found that in the presence of a mixing layer due to a mean kinetic energy gradient, at Taylor Reynolds’ numbers between 45 and 150, $S(\partial u_i/\partial x_i)$ shows not only that there is a significant departure of the longitudinal velocity derivative moments from the values found in homogeneous and isotropic turbulence but that the variation of skewness has an opposite sign for the components across the mixing layer and parallel to it.
-The anisotropy induced by the presence of a kinetic energy gradient also has a very different pattern from the one generated by an homogeneous shear.
-The transversal derivative moments in the mixing are in fact found to be very small, which highlights that smallness of the transversal moments is not a sufficient condition for isotropy.
+As for the small-scale anisotropy of the flow, it should be mentioned that it is accurately represented by the higher moments of the first-order longitudinal derivative of the velocity components \citep{sa97}.
+It is well known that HIT departs from Gaussianity at small scales, and the longitudinal derivative skewness, $S(\partial u_i/\partial x_i) $, is almost equal to $ -0.5\pm0.1$, with a slight dependency on the Reynolds number \citep{sa97}.
+In previous works \cite{tib08,prl11}, it was found that, in the presence of a mixing layer due to a mean kinetic energy gradient, at Taylor Reynolds’ numbers of between 45 and 150, $S(\partial u_i/\partial x_i)$ not only shows that there is a significant departure of the longitudinal velocity derivative moments from the values found in homogeneous and isotropic turbulence, but also that the variation in skewness has the opposite sign for the components across the mixing layer and parallel to it.
+The anisotropy induced by the presence of a kinetic energy gradient also has a very different pattern from the one generated by homogeneous shear.
+The transversal derivative moments in the mixing are in fact found to be very small, which highlights that the smallness of the transversal moments is not a sufficient condition for isotropy.
 In addition to the Reynolds number, the level of anisotropy depends on the energy gradient, see \cite{prl11}.

-The presence of buoyancy forces does not influence directly the tilting/stretching of the vortex filament.
-Let us consider the vorticity equation, obtained as the curl of equation \ref{eq:mom})
+The presence of buoyancy forces does not directly influence the tilting/stretching of the vortex filament.
+Let us consider the vorticity equation, obtained as the curl of equation \ref{eq:mom}:

-where the compressibility stretching and the baroclinic term have been neglected according to the incompressibility and Boussinesq's approximations.
-By considering that the buoyancy term is a vector which lies along the vertical direction and its curl has horizontal components which depend on the derivative along direction parallel to the mixing:
+where the compressibility stretching and the baroclinic terms have been neglected as a result of the incompressibility and Boussinesq's approximations.
+By considering that the buoyancy term is a vector that lies along the vertical direction, and its curl has horizontal components which depend on the derivative along the direction parallel to the mixing: